 Marietta A. Orlowski, PhD

 Dr. Orlowski completed her doctorate in health promotion and education, with a cognate in health care administration, at The Ohio State University.
 She has an M.A. from Morehead State University and a B.S. from the University of Cincinnati.
 Prior to coming to Wright State, Dr. Orlowski was the Director of Health Education for Middletown Regional Health System and implemented community-based risk reduction programs throughout southwest Ohio.
 She also practiced as a health educator in eastern Kentucky.
-Dr. Orlowski is a member of the American School Health Association, the American Public Health Association and the Society for Public Health Education.
+Dr. Orlowski is a member of the the American Public Health Association and the Society for Public Health Education.

 - Social and Behavioral Determinants of Health